Emizzari/emilie-tonnessen_portfolio/README.md

-# Industry Knowledge Course Assignment
-- **Subject:** Industry Knowledge
-- **Course:** Frontend Development (FEU)
-- **College:** Noroff - School of Technology and Digital Media
-- **Time Periode:** 11.01.2021 - 24.01.2021
+# Portfolio - My personal project
+- **Start Date:** 25.01.2021

 ## Brief
-For this project I have been assigned to create a portfolio website for future job opportunities
+This is a personal project to create a working professional portfolio website to attract future job opportunities

 ## Programming languages and frameworks:
 - HTML5